Fazilnagar: Geography

-Fazilnagar is located along National Highway 27 and is around 20 km from the Kushinagar International Airport.
+Pawangarh is located along National Highway 27 and is around 20 km from the Kushinagar International Airport.
 The town is well-connected by road and serves as a local market for nearby villages.

-History

-In ancient times, Fazilnagar was known as Pāvā and was part of one of the two republics of the Malla kingdom.
-It is mentioned in the Mahāparinibbāṇa Sutta as a place where Gautama Buddha stopped on his final journey before his death at Kushinagar.
-According to Buddhist texts, it was at Pāvā where the Buddha ate his last meal.

 Economy

 The town functions as a center for local trade and commerce.
 Agriculture is the primary occupation for the nearby villages.

 Politics

-Fazilnagar is part of the Fazilnagar Assembly constituency.
+Pawangarh is part of the Fazilnagar Assembly constituency.
 In the 2022 elections, Surendra Kumar Kushwaha of the Bharatiya Janata Party was elected as the representative.

 Transportation

-Fazilnagar is accessible via NH 27, making it well-connected to major nearby cities like Deoria and Gorakhpur.
+Pawangarh is accessible via NH 27, making it well-connected to major nearby cities like Deoria and Gorakhpur.